MattMcAdams/website/content/posts/custom-notebook.md

 ## Finishing touches

 Even after all that, I felt it needed a little something extra.
-I like the aesthetics of the moleskin notebooks with the elastic strap, and decided to make one for my notebook too.
+I like the aesthetics of the moleskine notebooks with the elastic strap, and decided to make one for my notebook too.
 I went to the local art supply store and bought a length of 0.5in black woven elastic.
 Wrapping it around the front cover, I cut it to length and clued the ends with my trusty e6000.
 Leave this overnight to bond, and when you stretch it around the whole notebook it should have the desired tightness.
 I also had a metal bookmark / paper clip thing that I thought made a nice decoration.

 Despite all the work and consideration thats gone into it, it’s not done.
 I don’t know that it will ever be finished.
 Just like this website, it’s a place of experimentation and self expression.
 I want to make my own leather cover one day, or find one that fits my style even better.
 I also still love the idea of having covers made out of rotary mats haha.